walkeralan123/walkeralan123.github.io/_pages/about.md

 I have won the National Scholarship (0.2% national-wide) **3** times.

-🌟🌟 I'm currently actively seeking for Research Assistant, or internship positions related to Trustworthy Machine Learning or LLM Security.
+🌟🌟 I'm currently actively seeking for Research Assistant, or internship positions related to any of the above topics.
 I'm also open to any possible discussions or collaborate opportunities. please feel free to contact me for further discussion and potential collaboration!

 <!-- My curriculum vitae can be downloaded [here (in English)](https://github.com/AntigoneRandy/antigonerandy.github.io/raw/main/docs/Boheng_Li_s_CV.pdf).  -->